-There are many different types of contraception/ārai hapū available in Aotearoa New Zealand ranging from emergency, hormonal and barrier methods to long-acting or permanent contraception.
+There are many different types of contraception/ārai hapū available in Aotearoa New Zealand.

 There are different methods of contraception, including:

-- long-acting reversible contraception, such as an implant, or an intra uterine device
+- long-acting reversible contraception, such as the implant or intra uterine device (IUD)

 - fertility awareness